Head of Algeria's constitutional council resigns as students protest

 Belaiz submitted his resignation to Interim President Abdelkader Bensalah, APS reported, citing a statement from the council.

+Meanwhile thousands of demonstrators marched through the streets of Algiers and in cities across the country calling for political change in the eighth week of mass protests.

-Bensalah is another senior political figure who protesters want to see removed.
-He was appointed interim president after Algeria’s army chief declared Bouteflika unfit for office and said the military would back a transition period leading to a presidential election on July 4.
+Belaiz’s departure could herald that of other senior political figures who protesters want to see removed.
+These include Bensalah, who was appointed interim president after Algeria’s army chief declared Bouteflika unfit for office and said the military would back a transition period leading to a presidential election on July 4.

 But protesters want radical change that will introduce sweeping political reforms Algeria, an OPEC oil producer and major supplier of natural gas to Europe.

+No person has emerged as a possible contender to lead the country.
+Protesters have identified figures such as lawyer and activist Mustapha Bouchachi as their leaders.
+But it is still not clear what role he could play in politics.

-Hundreds of students in Algiers broke through rows of riot police and streamed to the city center on Tuesday calling for the resignation of Bensalah, witnesses said.
+In Algiers, thousands of students streamed to the city center on Tuesday calling for the resignation of Bensalah, witnesses said.

 Shouting “No to Bensalah”, the students waved Algerian flags as hundreds of riot police stood by.
 The protests, which began on Feb.
 22 have been largely peaceful.
 Thousands of students marched in other cities too such as Bouira, Boumerdes and Tizi Ouzou, according to witnesses.